renatoathaydes/jbuild/README.md

 * configuration files (though JBuild may allow passing a file with CLI options in the future).
 * anything not directly related to building Java or other JVM language applications.
 * IDE integration (though JBuild makes it easy for IDEs to _see_ the classpath).

+With that said, JBuild can easily be used in a more complete build tool, which is exactly what I did with [jb](https://github.com/renatoathaydes/jbuild-cli).

 ## Dependency Management